Brigham and Women’s Hospital Policies

 Universal COVID-19 Screening

-Beginning on Saturday April 18, all obstetrical patients being admitted to the hospital will be tested for COVID-19.
+All obstetrical patients being admitted to the hospital will be tested for COVID-19.
 If you are scheduled for a planned admission (eg planned c-section, pitocin induction, etc) you will receive a call from the Ambulatory Testing Team at BWH to schedule outpatient testing 24-48 hours prior to your admission to the hospital.
+If you are scheduled for cervical ripening at BWH prior to your pitocin induction, COVID-19 testing will be performed at that time.

-- Unless you have a scheduled delivery (induction or cesarean delivery), the current recommendation is to have your support person drop you off and wait outside the hospital.
-The nursing team will inform you when your support person may join you in the hospital (after being admitted and settled into a private room).
+- OB Triage – No visitors, other than newborns, are allowed in OB triage at this time.
+Unless you have a scheduled delivery (induction or cesarean delivery), the current recommendation is to have your support person drop you off and wait outside the hospital.
+The nursing team will inform you when your support person may join you in the hospital (after being admitted and settled into a private room)

 Educational Classes and Maternity Tours at BWH